 The idea of getting surgery is always overwhelming for patients.
 If you have been recommended to get dental oral surgery for fixing your oral health issues, then you may have several questions.
-Here are a few frequently asked questions to oral surgery specialists in Seattle:
+Here are a few frequently asked questions to dental specialists in Seattle:

 What is the dental clearance form for surgery?